What is online CBT?

 The cost of online CBT therapy varies based on the service that is providing it and the qualifications and experience of the practitioner.

 CBT is widely used within the NHS where treatment is free.
-Mental health charities, such as your local Mind may also offer online CBT therapy for free or low cost.
+Mental health charities, such as your local Mind may also offer online CBT therapy for free or at a low cost.

 In regards to accessing online CBT privately, the price will vary based on the qualifications and experience of the practitioner.

-Mindler aims to provide more affordable online therapy by offering 25 minute sessions with HCPC registered Counseling or Clinical Psychologists that cost £45, plus the unlimited access to iCBT programmes.
+Mindler aims to provide accessible online therapy by offering 50-minute sessions with HCPC registered Counseling or Clinical Psychologists that cost £90, plus unlimited access to iCBT programmes.

 What kind of CBT therapies are available online?